Sunday, June 4, 2023

 Smart Bidding

-Smart Bidding is easy to implement once you’ve set up your account – just add some keywords or phrases relevant for what you want your campaign for, then select “Ad Group” as your bid type.
+Smart Bidding is easy to implement once you’ve set up your account – just add some keywords or phrases relevant to what you want your campaign for, then select “Ad Group” as your bid type.
 You can also create custom audiences based on these filters if needed!

 PPA (pay per acquisition)